BioJulia/Automa.jl/docs/src/tokenizer.md

  (11, 1, 0x00000002)
 ```

+The type of the last element in each tuple comes from the `Tokenizer` type parameter:
+We specified `UInt32`, so we get `UInt32` tokens.

 Any data which could not be tokenized is given the error token `UInt32(0)`:
 ```jldoctest tok1
 julia> collect(tokenize(UInt32, "XY!!)"))